KVH API

 }'

-The above curl command will return the following sample payload, containing your access token for that account's data:
+The above curl command will return the following sample payload, containing your access token for that account or terminal (asset):

 {